awsdocs/amazon-ec2-user-guide/doc_source/set-time.md

 If this line is not present, add it\.
 Comment out any other server or pool lines\.
 Open yast and enable the chrony service\.

-## Changing the Time Zone on Amazon Linux<a name="change_time_zone"></a>
+## Changing the time zone on Amazon Linux<a name="change_time_zone"></a>

-Amazon Linux instances are set to the UTC \(Coordinated Universal Time\) time zone by default, but you may wish to change the time on an instance to the local time or to another time zone in your network\.
+Amazon Linux instances are set to the UTC \(Coordinated Universal Time\) time zone by default\.
+You can change the time on an instance to the local time or to another time zone in your network\.

 **Important**
 This information applies to Amazon Linux\.
 For information about other distributions, see their specific documentation\.